BlueGummi/charmos/README.md

 ### TODO:

-- [ ] reorganize filesystem generic operations (vfs)

-- [ ] reorganize vfs to integrate with generic disks

 - [ ] disk I/O IRQ handlers to avoid blocking for unnecessary periods of time (optimization)

 - [ ] we can reserve something like IRQs 200-223 or whatever...

 - [ ] free functions for devices and other structs

-- [ ] mem alloc failure handling (do not power off the 'puter when OOM)

 - [ ] once filesystems are up and running, make a logging function to log to a set file